chrisrichardson/git-novice/_episodes/08-collab.md

 > command line?
 And online with bitbucket?
 {: .challenge}

+> ## Other features in bitbucket website
+>
+> You will have noticed a lot of other buttons on the left side in bitbucket.
+> "Overview", "Source" and "Commits" are easy to understand.
+There are some
+> other things which are useful for more advanced users, such as "Branches"
+> and "Pull Requests".
+We will briefly touch on these later.
+"Downloads"
+> allows you to download the entire repository as a zip file, and also to
+> add other files.
+>
+> Go to "Settings" and under "Issues" click on "Issue tracker".
+Enable
+> the "Private issue tracker".
+Now you can your collaborators can
+> track any bugs or other issues in your repository.
+Go back to the
+> main menu and try adding an "Issue".
+You can also enable a "Wiki"
+> if you want to.
+{: .callout}

 > ## Comment Changes in bitbucket
 >
 > The Collaborator has some questions about one line change made by